Mark W. Adams

 Roger S. Siboni

 Roger S. Siboni has served as a director of Cadence since 1999.
 Mr. Siboni served as Chairman of the Board of Epiphany, Inc., a software company that provided customer relationship management solutions, from 2003 to 2005, and as President and Chief Executive Officer of Epiphany, Inc. from 1998 to 2003.
 Prior to joining Epiphany, Inc., Mr. Siboni spent more than 20 years at KPMG LLP, including as its Deputy Chairman and Chief Operating Officer.
-Mr. Siboni also serves as a director of Dolby Laboratories, Inc.
+Mr. Siboni also serves as a director of Coupa Software, Inc. and Dolby Laboratories, Inc.

 Young K. Sohn